flpeters/balena-minecraft-server/README.md

 The server has no console input option in the cloud dashboard, so you need `RCON`.
 The port is `25575` and the password is `balena`.
 It is a protocol for connecting to the server.
 There are many clients, but you can pick one here:

-* mcrcon: https://github.com/Tiiffi/mcrcon/releases (NOTE: You will need for starting this script this batch file if you are using windows (Just paste it in the unzipped directory.): https://github.com/AlexProgrammerDE/RCON-Script/blob/master/launch.bat)
+* mcrcon: https://github.com/Tiiffi/mcrcon/releases (NOTE: For starting this script you will need this batch file if you are using windows (Just paste it in the unzipped directory.): https://github.com/AlexProgrammerDE/RCON-Script/blob/master/launch.bat)

 * Minecraft Server RCON: https://alexprogrammerde.github.io/Minecraft-Server-RCON.rar